KiraKenjiro/Test/README.md

 #### Text-to-Speech

-This module receives the output from the Decision Processing module, which is then transformed into audible speech modelled after the voice of [insert person's name].
+This module receives the output from the Decision Processing module, which is then transformed into audible speech modelled after the voice of Niyah (Internal team member of Kesshō).
 Once the text is input, the module generates the corresponding audio and seamlessly broadcasts it through a digital audio channel.

 #### Speech-to-Text